The Fourth Man (1983 film): Plot

-Gerard Revé, an alcoholic, bisexual novelist, travels from Amsterdam to Vlissingen to give a lecture to the city's Literary Society.
+Gerard Reve, an alcoholic, bisexual novelist, travels from Amsterdam to Vlissingen to give a lecture to the city's literary society.
 At the train station, he unsuccessfully cruises an attractive young man for sex.
 During the lecture, Gerard notices the society's treasurer, a cosmetologist named Christine Halsslag, incessantly filming him with a handheld camera.
-She informs him after the lecture that they have booked him a room at the Hotel Bellevue in the city, if he wishes to stay; Gerard is disturbed to find it the same hotel that was subject of a bizarre nightmare he had on the train.
+She informs him after the lecture that they have booked him a room at the Hotel Bellevue in the city, if he wishes to stay; Gerard is disturbed to realise it is the same hotel that was the subject of a bizarre nightmare he had on the train.

-Christine instead asks Gerard to spend the night at her home, which is attached to a salon she owns.
-The two have sex, after which Gerard has a nightmare in which Christine cuts off his penis with scissors.
+Christine instead asks Gerard to spend the night at her home, which is attached to the salon she owns.
+The two have sex, after which Gerard has a nightmare in which Christine castrates him with scissors.
 In the morning, Christine tells Gerard she is a widow, having lost her husband Johan in an accident.
-Later, in Christine's salon, Gerard finds a photograph of her attractive German lover, Herman, and realizes he is the same man he encountered in the train station.
-Gerard swiftly becomes enamored of Herman, and agrees to have an extended vacation with Christine in hopes of encountering and ultimately bedding him.
+Later, in Christine's salon, Gerard finds a photograph of her attractive German lover, Herman, and realises he is the same man he encountered at the train station.
+Gerard swiftly becomes enamored with Herman, and agrees to have an extended vacation with Christine in hopes of encountering and ultimately bedding him.

-Gerard, a Catholic, begins having a number of bizarre, interconnected visions: While praying in a cathedral, he has an erotic vision of the large crucifix of Jesus transforming into Herman, wearing only swim briefs; he also has several visions of Herman with a missing eyeball, as well as of a woman in blue, whom he believes to be The Virgin Mary.
-While Christine goes to visit Herman in Cologne, Gerard is left alone at her home.
+Gerard, a Catholic, begins having a number of bizarre, interconnected visions: While praying in a cathedral, he has an erotic vision of the large crucifix of Jesus transforming into Herman, wearing only swim briefs; he also has several visions of Herman with a missing eyeball, as well as of a woman in blue, whom he believes to be the Virgin Mary.

+While Christine leaves to visit Herman in Cologne, Gerard is left alone at her home.
 Instead of writing, he gets drunk and watches home movies that reveal Christine was married to two other men before she married Johan; the footage shows Christine with her three husbands on various vacations.
 Christine returns with Herman, and Gerard masturbates while spying on the two having sex.
 In the morning, Christine departs on a business trip, leaving Gerard alone with Herman.
 Only moments after she leaves, Gerard confesses to Herman that he encountered him before at the train station, to which Herman seems impervious, and mainly interested in Gerard's fame.